 Renting a boat in Manerba del Garda — no license needed.

 If I had to choose my absolute favorite excursion from Bergamo, it would be our four-hour Lake Garda boat tour.
-Lake Garda, the largest lake in Italy, is unbelievably scenic.
-The drive from Bergamo to Manerba del Garda took just over an hour.
+Lake Garda, the largest lake in Italy, is unbelievably scenic, with crystal-clear water and dramatic mountain views.

-It was a day of wind in our hair, stunning scenery, eating panini, drinking Ichnusa (responsibly), listening to music, and stopping often to dive into the crystal-clear water.
+It was a day of wind in our hair, stunning scenery, eating panini, drinking Ichnusa, listening to music, and stopping often to dive into the crystal-clear water.
 Swimming there almost felt like swimming along the Amalfi Coast.

 🚤 Renting a Boat in Manerba del Garda